Gunung Mulu National Park

-The Gunung Mulu National Park is a national park in Miri Division, Sarawak, Malaysia.
+The Gunung Mulu National Park, also known simply as the Mulu National Park is a national park in Miri Division, Sarawak, Malaysia.
 It is a UNESCO World Heritage Site that encompasses caves and karst formations in a mountainous equatorial rainforest setting.
 The park is famous for its caves and the expeditions that have been mounted to explore them and their surrounding rainforest, most notably the Royal Geographical Society Expedition of 1977–1978, which saw over 100 scientists in the field for 15 months.
 This initiated a series of over 20 expeditions now named the Mulu Caves Project.

 The national park is named after Mount Mulu, the second highest mountain in Sarawak.

 History

-The earliest reference to the Mulu caves was in 1858 when Spenser St. John (British Consul in Brunei) mentioned the "detached masses of limestone, much water-worn, with caverns and natural tunnels” in his book "Life in the Forests of the Far East".
+The earliest reference to the Mulu caves was in 1858 when Spenser St. John (British Consul in Brunei) mentioned the "detached masses of limestone, much water-worn, with caverns and natural tunnels” in his book Life in the Forests of the Far East.
 Spenser tried to ascend Mount Mulu later but failed due to limestone cliffs, dense forests, and sharp pinnacles.

 In the 19th century, Charles Hose (an administrator in the Raj of Sarawak) attempted to climb Mount Mulu but failed.
 It was only in the 1920s, when a Berawan rhino hunter named Tama Nilong discovered the south-west ridge near the mountain which eventually led to the summit.
 In 1932, Tama Nilong led Edward Shackleton during an Oxford University Expedition to the summit of Mount Mulu.
 This was the first successful ascent to the summit of Mount Mulu.
 In 1961, G.E.
 Wilford, of the British Borneo Geological Survey, visited Mulu caves.
 He surveyed the Deer Cave and Cave of the Winds.
 He also predicted that more caves will be discovered in the future.